 Dr. Watnick received his PhD in biochemistry and biophysics from Columbia University in 1999, and was a postdoctoral fellow with Dr. Robert Weinberg, Whitehead Institute, Cambridge, MA, until 2003.

 Dr. Watnick is currently assistant professor at the Department of Surgery, Harvard Medical School and research associate in the Vascular Biology Program at Boston Children’s Hospital.

 Dr. Watnick’s expertise is in tumor stromal interactions, regulators of metastasis and gene regulation in epithelial and mesenchymal cells.
 His research group studies the regulation of angiogenesis, proliferation and motility in both epithelial cells and fibroblasts.
-They have identified a novel suppressor of metastasis, Prosaposin, which acts both locally and distally by stimulating the expression/activity of p53, which then stimulates the expression of Tsp-1.
-Significantly, Prosaposin also inhibits both primary tumor growth and metastasis when administered in a systemic fashion thus making it a potential therapeutic agent to stem the metastatic dissemination of human tumors.
-Dr. Watnick’s group has also developed a therapeutic peptide derived from Prosaposin, which is in late stage pre-clinical studies.
+The team has identified a novel suppressor of metastasis, prosaposin, which acts both locally and distally by stimulating the expression and activity of p53, which then stimulates the expression of Tsp-1.
+Significantly, prosaposin also inhibits both primary tumor growth and metastasis when administered in a systemic fashion, thus making it a potential therapeutic agent to stem the metastatic dissemination of human tumors.
+Dr. Watnick’s group has also developed a therapeutic peptide derived from prosaposin.